Advanced & Accelerated Programs

 For more information please visit the International Baccalaureate page.

 Program for Academically Talented at Hope College (PATH)

 PATH is an accelerated math and writing skills program.
-7th-9th grade participants meet once a week, progressing through the equivalent of four years of high school in two years.
+6th-9th grade participants meet various days during the week, progressing through the equivalent of four years of high school in two years.